-UH Energy is offering the Bronze Belt in Upstream Energy Data Analytics.
-The Bronze Belt consists of three badges.
+UH Energy is currently offering the Silver Belt in Upstream Energy Data Analytics.
+The Silver Belt consists of three badges.
 Instruction for each badge consists of 6, 2.5-hour online sessions.
 Each student should allow for 1.5 hrs. each for midterm and final test.
 Sessions are delivered two times per week, Monday and Thursday, from 5:30pm-8:00 pm, US Central Time.